A Middle Path for On-Premises LLM Deployment: Preserving Privacy Without Sacrificing Model Confidentiality: Introduction

-Our work provides an affirmative step toward addressing the fundamental challenge of balancing security and customization in on-premises LLM deployment.
-Existing approaches have sought to protect proprietary models using Trusted Execution Environments (TEEs)~\cite{narra2019privacy}, but fully enclosing models within TEEs incurs prohibitive computational costs, limiting their practicality~\cite{nayan2024sok}.
-Prior research has attempted to mitigate this trade-off by securing only critical layers, such as the output layer, while leaving the remaining layers exposed for fine-tuning~\cite{zhang2024no,mo2020darknetz}.
-However, our findings align with prior work showing that securing only the output layer is insufficient against distillation attacks~\cite{greybox}.
-Extending these attacks to Llama2-70B, we confirm that this vulnerability persists at scale, enabling near-complete functionality distillation in six domains, as shown in Figure~\ref{fig:Introduction}.
-These vulnerabilities raise skepticism about \textit{whether model confidentiality and customization can truly coexist in on-premises deployment}, highlighting the need for a security paradigm beyond final-layer protection.
-Without a viable solution, vendors risk intellectual property theft, while users must compromise data privacy when relying on external servers.
+Prior research has explored to mitigate this trade-off by securing only critical layers, such as the output layer, while leaving the remaining layers exposed for fine-tuning~\citep{zhang2024no,mo2020darknetz}.
+However, studies have shown that even with only black-box access, adversaries may still be able to replicate the weights of DNNs~\citep{tramer2016stealing,truong2021data}.
+More recent works~\citep{carlini2024stealing,finlayson2024logits} further suggests that the final-layer weights of large language models (LLMs) can be recovered from output logits alone, raising concerns about the robustness of such partial protection strategies.
+Consistent with previous findings, our results show that this partial protection remains vulnerable to distillation attacks~\citep{greybox}.
+When extended to Llama2-70B, we confirm that attackers can still extract nearly complete model functionality across six domains, as illustrated in Figure~\ref{fig:Introduction}.
+These vulnerabilities raise skepticism about \textit{whether model confidentiality and customization can truly coexist in on-premises deployment}, highlighting the need for security paradigms beyond output-layer protection.

-Our work suggests that this dilemma can be resolved.
-We propose a theoretically inspired semi-open deployment strategy that secures only a few, carefully chosen layers, balancing security and customization while mitigating distillation risks.
-This enables secure on-premises AI adoption in privacy-sensitive industries such as healthcare, finance, and government.
-More broadly, it highlights the need for hybrid security solutions that balance usability and protection, lowering barriers to responsible AI deployment.